Wood pellets offer NC’s best carbon-neutral energy source

 Second, one stand is not the right metric for carbon neutrality and sustainability.
 The overall forest volume in the region or the state is correct.
 Forest stands always mature, die, regenerate — naturally by old age and mortality (like people) or by planned timber harvests and planting or natural regrowth.
 That is why the Interstates and highways are lined with trees, even after massive forest destruction to build them.
 So, since the state has increasing overall timber volumes per acre and in total, we are sustainable, and we are carbon neutral or better.

-Third, timber sales for wood biomass and pellets make owning forest land more valuable, and encourage many landowners to keep and regenerate their forests.
+Third, timber sales for wood pellet and pellets make owning forest land more valuable, and encourage many landowners to keep and regenerate their forests.

 Fourth, while timber harvest, transport to a pellet mill, processing there, and shipping to European Union nations increase costs and loses some carbon, they are still way more efficient and emit less net carbon than fossil fuels.
 Trees do regrow and add carbon by taking CO2 out of the air, adding water and nutrients and making wood, and recycling it when burned.
 Former dinosaurs/ pits and petroleum only emit carbon.
 The EU scientists did not make spurious conclusions about carbon neutrality; wood must meet a standard of being about 80% or better than coal.
 They did the math very closely and painstakingly over a couple of decades, and came out with a justified net gain with forests, wood, and pellets.